International Journal of Applied Dental Sciences

 How to cite this article:

-Pooja Misar, Hemalatha Hiremath, Pradeep Jain, Rucha Jain and Pankaj Verma.
+Pooja Misar, Hemalatha Hiremath, Pradeep Jain, Rucha Jain, Pankaj Verma.
 A biologic approach to crown fracture: Fragment reattachment with Ribbond for immediate esthetics: A case report.
-International Journal of Applied Dental Sciences.
-2016; 2(4): 93-95.
+Int J Appl Dent Sci 2016;2(4):93-95.